Sleeping in Rental Cars: My €20/Week “Rent” Hack

 Best Cars

 When booking a rental, you’re choosing a class and won’t be guaranteed a specific model – that’s how the industry works.
-Go for Economy class – one step up from the smallest: Renault Clio, Citroën C3, Toyota Aygo X, Škoda Fabia.
-I’ve booked it on around 10 trips and always slept fine.
-Compact/Crossover works too – I’ve used it twice, both fine.
+Go for Economy – one step up from the smallest: Renault Clio, Citroën C3, Toyota Aygo X, Škoda Fabia.
+I’ve booked this class on around 10 trips and always slept well.
+Compact/Crossover works too – I’ve used it on two trips, both without issues.

 Avoid Mini class – too small.
 Avoid anything bigger than Compact – bigger doesn’t mean better for sleeping, and it will burn more fuel.
 Ford Tourneo in Sicily was the worst car I’ve slept in.